 As at 31 December 2015, management of the Company has performed an exercise of Zakat and tax payable as at that date.
-Based on their exercise, Zakat accrual, amounting to SR 2,576 thousand, which is no longer considered required has been reversed.
+Based on their exercise, zakat accrual, amounting to SR 2.576 thousand, which was no longer considered to be required had been reversed.